-An immersive course for health professionals, bioengineering or health-research students, and allied health industry innovators wanting to learn about up-to-date innovations in 3D printing technologies and their use in medicine.
-The course is offered over 3.5 days and includes:
+An immersive workshop for bioengineering or health-research students, biomaterials scientists, health professionals, medical device innovators and allied health industry innovators wanting to learn about the latest advances in advanced biomaterials, 3D printing technologies, and their use in medicine and cell therapies.
+The workshop is offered over 2 days and includes:

 - Additive manufacturing of medical devices